[Miyagi] Traditional New Year event “Donto Festival”

 When the sound of bamboo exploding in flames echoes through the temple grounds, the people of Miyagi Prefecture realize once again that the new year has begun.

-festival, which is crowded with worshipers dressed in cold weather gear and groups of naked pilgrims, is called the ``Donto Festival,'' a traditional event in Miyagi Prefecture.
+The ``Matsutaki Festival'' is held at Osaki Hachimangu Shrine in the cold skies.
+This festival, which is crowded with worshipers dressed in cold weather gear and groups of naked worshipers, is called the Donto Festival

 What is Donto Festival?

-Donto Festival is a general term for festivals held in Miyagi Prefecture and other parts of the Tohoku region, and is a traditional New Year's farewell event in which New Year's decorations and old Shinto cards are burned on the grounds of shrines.
+Donto Festival is a general term for festivals held in Miyagi Prefecture and other parts of the Tohoku region, and is a traditional New Year's send-off event in which In western Japan, a similar Shinto ritual called ``Sagicho'' is well known.

+Every year, New Year's decorations such as kadomatsu and pine decorations brought to the shrine by the night of January 14th are lit by the ``imibi'' fire.
 This flame is said to be the ``sacred fire'' that sends out the gods who have visited each household, and it is said that by touching the sacred fire, you will be blessed with good health for a year, safety for your family, and prosperity in business.

 There are various theories about the origin of this unusual name, including ``a corruption of the word ``to'' and ``it came from the sound of bamboo exploding,'' but it is generally said that it comes from ``Dondon-don,'' which means burning.